RoadToStark/standards/Code/Javascript Coding Standards.md

 **Spaces, Linebreaks and Indentation**

-  - Use two spaces for indentation.
-Don't use literal tab characters.
+  - Use 4 spaces for indentation.
   - Use Unix linebreaks ("`\n`"), not MSDOS ("`\r\n`") or OS9 ("`\r`").
   - Use K&R style braces and spacing.
   - Put a space after control keywords like `if` and `for`.